rosselli/solid-implemented.concepts/principles/single-responsibility/readme.md

 # Single Responsibility Principle (SRP)

+This principle is about actors and high level architecture.

 ## Classes

 + A class and methods must **represent a single entity** should **have only a single responsibility** (Cohesion).